 The Women's Health Clinic provides a multitude of educational classes to include Breastfeeding, Childbirth Preparation and Daddy Boot Camp.

 Open Monday-Friday 7:30 a.m. – 4: 30 p.m.

-New OB patients excluding Active Duty Members must have referral from primary clinic and referral should reference a positive quantitive pregnancy test, number of weeks gestation at time of referral, and any known OB risk factors.
-Prior to being scheduled New OB orientation.
-Please download and fill out the following documents and bring them with you to your New OB orientation.
-OB Screening Form 2010.
+New OB patients, excluding Active Duty Members, must have a referral from a primary care provider.
+The referral should reference a positive quantitive pregnancy test, number of weeks gestation at time of referral, and any known OB risk factors prior to being scheduled a new OB orientation appointment.

 We Provide Centering Pregnancy

 Centering Pregnancy: Centering Pregnancy is a multifaceted model of group care that integrates the three major components of care: health assessment, education, and support, into a unified program within a group setting.
 Eight to twelve women with similar gestational ages meet together, learning care skills, participating in a facilitated discussion, and developing a support network with other group members.

 Through this unique model of care, women are empowered to choose health-promoting behaviors.
 Health outcomes for pregnancies, specifically increased birth weight and gestational age of mothers that deliver preterm, and the satisfaction expressed by both the women and their providers, support the effectiveness of this model for the delivery of care.

 To make an appointment for the Women's Health/OBGYN Clinic, Call 270-798-4677, select option 6 for Women's Health.
 You will be asked to choose from options 1 through 7.
 Select the option that best fits your needs.